Collection: Oolong Tea

 Unique Production:

 Oolong leaves are stored outside to be withered under the sun.
 An enzyme in the leaf builds its unique flavor.
-This first stage to produce Oolong tea is very important because it determines the quality by adjusting withering and fermentation.
-In some cases the tea grower will scattered the leaves to stimulate this process.
+This first stage to producing oolong tea is very important because it determines the quality.
+By adjusting withering and oxidation, the flavor is altered.
+In some cases, the tea grower will scattered the leaves to stimulate this process.

 2. Heating